Answers4AWS/netflixoss-ansible/README.md

 ### Edda

-[Edda](https://github.com/Netflix/edda) is a service registry for resilient mid-tier load balancing and failover.
+[Edda](https://github.com/Netflix/edda) is a service to track changes in an AWS region, multiple regions and/or multiple accounts.
 Before running the playbook, there are a few things we need to do:

 1. Create an Edda security group
  - Allow port 22 for SSH